Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 #### Registration page:

 - ** Registration Form ** - A registration form has been added so that the user can register on the website.
 There are five required fields, email address, email confirmation, username, password and password confirmation.
-All fields must be filled in before they can register successfully otherwise they will receive a notification from the form to fill in the missing details.
+All fields must be filled in before they can register successfully, otherwise they will receive a notification from the form to fill in the missing or incorrect details.
 The Password and Confirm Password fields must also match before a user can successfully register.
-If you have successfully signed up, you will receive a notification and log in to the account you just created.
-There is also a link to the login page if you already have an account and want to log in.
-Upon successful registration, an email is sent to confirm the email that redirects to the website to log in and confirm access.
+Same for the email fields.
+Upon successful registration, an email is sent to confirm the email that redirects you to the website to log in and confirm access.
+There is also a link, in the registration page, that can be used to log in if you have already an account.

 #### Cart page: